 Kevin Bales, Laura T. Murphy & Bernard W. Silverman.
-How many trafficked people are there in New Orleans?
+How many trafficked people are there in Greater New Orleans?
 Lessons in Measurement.
-Available here and at https://tinyurl.com/ybfb9tg6
+Available here.
+[Revised June 2019]

 Bernard W. Silverman.
 Demonstrating risks is not the same as estimating prevalence.
 Contribution to a Symposium on the Global Slavery Index, Delta 8.7 (United Nations University, Centre for Policy Research).

 Bernard W. Silverman.
-Model fitting in Multiple Systems Analysis for the quantification of Modern Slavery: Classical and Bayesian approaches. arXiv:1902.06078 [stat.AP]
+Multiple Systems Analysis for the quantification of Modern Slavery: Classical and Bayesian approaches.
+To appear in J. Roy.
+Stat.
+Soc.
+Ser A. Available here and at arXiv:1902.06078 [stat.AP]

 Kevin Bales, Bodean Hedwards & Bernard W. Silverman.
 Modern Slavery Research: the UK Picture.
 Independent Anti-Slavery Commissioner and University of Nottingham.
 Available at iascresearch.nottingham.ac.uk.
 76pp and interactive database.

 Peter J. Diggle, Peter J. Green & Bernard W. Silverman.
 Julian Ernst Besag.
 26 March 1945–6 August 2010.
 Biogr.
 Mems Fell.
 R. Soc.
 64, 27–50. https://doi.org/10.1098/rsbm.2017.0039